CodeFatherG/YDKe-Specification/README.md

 - Three components: main deck, extra deck, and side deck, separated by `!`
 - Each component is a base64 encoded string of Konami card passcodes
 - Passcodes are stored as 32-bit little-endian values
+    - It is likely that the endianess is dependant on the exporter architecture.
+Almost everything is LE now days almost standardising that this is enforced LE.
+If you intend your implementation to be BE compatible, you should test this and raise an issue.

 ## Examples